Macedonius I

 - Who opposed Macedonius I, and what was their argument?

-- Macedonius I was opposed by orthodox theologians such as Athanasius of Alexandria and the Cappadocian Fathers, including Basil the Great, Gregory of Nyssa, and Gregory of Nazianzus.
-They argued that the Holy Spirit was fully divine and consubstantial with the Father and the Son, based on scriptural interpretations and the Nicene Creed, which affirmed the unity and equality of the Trinity.
+- Macedonius I was opposed by orthodox theologians such as Athanasius of Alexandria and the Cappadocian Fathers, including Basil the Great.
+They argued that the Holy Spirit was fully divine and co-equal with the Father and the Son, based on scriptural interpretations and the Nicene Creed.
+Their defense of the Trinity emphasized the unity and co-equality of all three persons.

 - Was Macedonius I excommunicated, exiled, or executed?